 I’ve had my fair share of dinners from The Old Spaghetti Factory.
-"The Spag" just so happened to be a popular after work hangout back in the day; two of my close friends were servers there in my early 20’s and I’m sure you can piece together the rest.
+"The Spag" just so happened to be a favorite after-work hangout back in the day; two of my close friends were servers there in my early 20’s, and I’m sure you can piece together the rest.
 Hint: it involved cheap drinks and unlimited spaghetti.

 Without question, the Mizithra Cheese & Browned Butter dish is by far the best thing on the menu.
-Sometimes, it’s the least fussy dishes that make the biggest impact.
+Sometimes, it’s the least fussy dishes that make the most significant impact.

-Prior to cooking the zucchini noodles, spread them out on a paper towel and sprinkle a little salt on them.
+Before cooking the zucchini noodles, spread them out on a paper towel and sprinkle a little salt on them.
 This will help to draw out a little moisture and prevent them from getting soggy.
 Nobody likes a soggy zoodle… nobody!
 When wet, most sauces will slick right off the zucchini leaving a watered down, soupy dish.
-A dryer zucchini noodle is the key to getting a thick coating of sauce to stick to your zoodles and it only takes about 10 minutes or so to do the trick.
+A dryer zucchini noodle is key to getting a thick coating of sauce to stick to your zoodles, and it only takes about 10 minutes or so to do the trick.

 While your noodles are drying, brown your butter.
 Browned butter is ah-mazing.
 Simply take butter and gently cook the water out while stirring until it turns a beautiful golden brown.
 It gives the already delicious butter a complex, nutty flavor that makes whatever you use it with taste that much better.
 Read this excellent tutorial if you’ve never browned butter, it will tell you everything you need to know.